 You can set your team up for success by giving them high yet realistic targets, which you’ll be able to track to measure future success (you’ll learn more about this in the “Reporting” section).
 To do this you would need to:

-Think about what experiences motivated you throughout your career, and use them to inspire ways to motivate your own team.
-On the flip side don’t forget to share your disappointments and failures, how you overcame them, and offer support during difficult periods.
+Think about what experiences motivated you throughout your career, and use them to inspire and motivate your own sales team.
+On the flip side don’t forget to share your disappointments and failures, how you overcame them and offer support during difficult periods.

-Once you have a team and know your targets, you might be wondering: How do you actually carry out the sales?
+Once you have a sales team and know your targets, you might be wondering: How do you actually carry out the sales?

+There are many definitions of sales, but essentially, you’re facilitating a transaction between your company and its customers, moving them through a process that leads to an exchange.
 Every business has a sales cycle, which is a series of tasks that helps a company’s product reach its users.
-Therefore, having a sales pipeline, or sales funnel, will make that easier to maneuver these deals to completion.What is a sales pipeline?
+Therefore, having a sales pipeline, or sales funnel, will make that easier to maneuver these deals to completion.

 A sales pipeline is a visual sequence of activities to achieve with each prospect, from the initial lead to the closing of the deal.